 You may think your child is making the biggest mistake (and maybe they are).
 But, as long as there are no concerns about safety, give your teen or emerging adult the space to make their own decisions.
 Adolescence and emerging adulthood are the developmental phases where your child is learning to be their own person.
 And that means respecting their burgeoning autonomy.
 They will live with the consequences, and those natural consequences will teach your child a lesson better than your forcing them to do something ever could.

-Want to improve your relationship with your teen or emerging adult?
-Contact Dr. Crystal I. Lee for a free 20 minute consultation to see how she can help.
+Want to improve your relationship with your tween or teen?
+Visit our contact page to send our adolescent specialist, Dr. Jenifer Goldman, a message or schedule a free 20 minute consultation to see how she can help.